 2. Trail Ridge Road

 Designated an American Scenic Byway, Trail Ridge Road stretches through Rocky Mountain National Park from Estes Park to Grand Lake.
-It’s one of the most scenic drives in Colorado and really comes to life in the fall.
+It’s one of the most scenic drives in Colorado and really comes to life in the fall when you stop at places like Rainbow Curve Overlook.

 Local tip: Start your drive early!
 This is a very popular drive, so expect to share the road with lots of tour buses and RVs during the day.
 The road closes when it snows, so check the weather.